Shengwulian

 The Shengwulian or Sheng-wu-lien (省无联 (省無聯)), derived from the Chinese acronym for the full name of Hunan Provincial Proletarian Revolutionary Great Alliance Committee, (Note: "湖南省会无产阶级革命派大联合委员会" [Hunan Capital Proletarian Revolutionary Great Alliance Committee] is the official name in Chinese.
 However, it is more often referred to as the "湖南省无产阶级革命派大联合委员会" [Hunan Provincial Proletarian Revolutionary Great Alliance Committee] in both Chinese and English.) was a radical ultra-left group formed in 1967 during the Cultural Revolution.
 The rebel group became known for its opposition to local authorities installed by Beijing and for creatively re-interpreting the Cultural Revolution's official doctrine, becoming active during a period when the political trends of the Cultural Revolution were moving away from mass political mobilization.

+In stark contrast to other Red Guard factions during the Cultural Revolution, Shengwulian was notable for its willingness to criticize Mao Zedong from a communist perspective.

 Background

 The Shengwulian was formed in 1967 during the Cultural Revolution, at a stage when the overall political trends were moving away from mass political movement.
 It arose in Hunan province.
 The group attracted many people with grievances from having been marginalized in Chinese social life or having been politically targeted.
 An organization with loose structure and fluid membership, its ranks included People's Liberation Army veterans, "Black Devils" (victims of political campaigns, especially people categorized as bourgeois rightists in the 1950s), and rusticated urban youth.
 It had ties with economistic groups and drew broad popular support in Hunan from small neighborhood cooperatives (where wages were generally inferior compared to the state-sector industry).
 The ultimate commonality was "all had been persecuted or shortchanged by the state and Party apparatus before and during the Cultural Revolution."
 The Shengwulian comprised more than 20 such organizations, which coordinated their activities through a Central Committee (where a representative from each constituent organization sat) and a smaller standing committee.
 These groups were forced to unite when the political balance of power swung in favor of rebel Red Guards deemed more reliable by the party center.

-Ultimately, the Shengwulian was denounced, including by Kang Sheng who denigrated the group as "anarchists" and "Trotskyists," and suppressed by the Chinese leadership.
+Ultimately, the Shengwulian was denounced, including by Kang Sheng, who denigrated the group as "anarchists" and "Trotskyists," and suppressed by the Chinese leadership.